 Dr. Auger is the specialist in charge of the surgery department of the hospital.
 He completed an internship at the Ontario Veterinary College in Guelph and his residency at the Faculty of Veterinary Medicine of the Université de Montréal.
 He is a diplomate of the American College of Veterinary Surgeons and also of the European College of Veterinary Surgeons.

-Jérôme BenamouDMV, IPSAV, Dipl.
-ACVS-SASpecialized surgeryJérôme BenamouDMV, IPSAV, Dipl.
+Jérôme BenamouDVM, IPSAV, Dipl.
+ACVS-SASpecialized surgeryJérôme BenamouDVM, IPSAV, Dipl.
 ACVS-SASpecialized surgery